1. Help Center

 csvFileName = 'output_' + date + '.csv'

-2. Options on how to group your output:
+2. Options for grouping your output:

 groupBy = [